Xilinx/versal-restart-trd/docs/source/pages/intro.rst

 The subsystem definition is important for the PLM to:

-* Identify a subsytem by its ID
+* Identify a subsystem by its ID

 * Track the access permission of various peripheral for the subsystem

-* Make sure the pre-alloc peripherals are available when the subsytem is loaded.
+* Make sure the pre-alloced peripherals are available when the subsystem is loaded.

 * Enable healthy boot monitoring for the subsystem.

-The TRD defines two subsytems, **APU Subsystem** running Linux on SMP Cortex A72 cores and **RPU Subsystem** running standalone application on Lock-Step Cortex R5 cores.
+The TRD defines two subsystems, **APU Subsystem** running Linux on SMP Cortex A72 cores and **RPU Subsystem** running standalone application on Lock-Step Cortex R5 cores.

-Following table describes example of some peripheral permission for subsytems in the TRD:
+Following table describes example of some peripheral permission for subsystems in the TRD:

 +-----------------+---------------+-------------+-------------------+
 | Peripheral      | Subsystem     | Pre-alloced | Access Permission |